Characteristics

 Sharpening is easier.

-Laminated (non-stainless)
+Laminated steel (non-stainless)

 This type of steel requires a lot of work, which is why the price is higher than for homogeneous steel.